Volunteering with Kiap-TU-WishHelp our chapter grow and thrive.

-If you have any grant writing experience (or would like to learn), please let one of our board members know.
-It would be great if we could get a few extra people to help out Maria.
+If you have any grant writing experience (or would like to learn), please contact one of our board members or email us at email@example.com.

 Fly Fishing Clinic

-Every so often, Kiap-TU-Wish sponsors and runs a fly fishing clinic dedicated to teaching the art of fly fishing for those that are 12 years of age and older.
-These clinics are typically at a stream side location in River Falls and the surrounding area.
+Every summer, Kiap-TU-Wish sponsors and runs a fly fishing clinic dedicated to teaching the art of fly fishing for those that are 12 years of age and older.
+This clinic is typically at a stream side location in River Falls and the surrounding area.

 To be successful, two things need to happen: We need to have good discussion as the topics are presented and we need a group of mentors to provide expertise throughout the day.
 It would be great if we had eight or more volunteers.

-If you have an interest and want to discuss how you may help, please get in touch with one of our board members or email us at firstname.lastname@example.org.
+If you have an interest and want to discuss how you may help, please contact one of our board members or email us at firstname.lastname@example.org.